MerryJerry27/Dungeon-Slitherer-JMM/README.md

 Default move speed is every 0.1 seconds, default time invincible after taking damage is 2 seconds

+Use the + Icon in levels to pause

 Apples grow you by 1, Bananas grow you by 3, Skeletons shrink you by 1

 One-Ways allow you to move in the directions indicated